szepeviktor/x-style/readme.md

 There is an optional second boolean parameter that disables adding a `x-style-match` attribute to the elements that have had their styles applied.
 Instead the naked `x-style` attribute value if used for the selector, but this can be quite slow.
-As the defualt behavour mutates the DOM it may cause problems with some frameworks, if so set this to `true` to disable the behaviour.
+As the default behaviour mutates the DOM it may cause problems with some frameworks, if so set this to `true` to disable the behaviour.

 ```js